• Selling Mineral Rights

 Oil and Gas GIS Viewers all work in the same general way.
 There should be some way to search based on a combination of the county and the following information from your legal description.
 In many states, is this is called the Public Land Survey System (PLSS).

-Once you have located your inherited mineral rights, it’s easy to see which wells, if any are located in your property and even the wells and drilling activity in the surrounding area.
+Once you have located your inherited mineral rights, it’s easy to see which wells, if any, are located on your property and even the wells and drilling activity in the surrounding area.

 You can even overlay this map with geology maps or drilling activity maps to see if your mineral rights are located in an active area.